Fremantle Stuff > people >

 Henry Willey Reveley (1788-1875) arrived in 1829 on the Parmelia, James Stirling having appointed him Civil Engineer during his stay at the Cape Colony on the way to the Swan River in that ship.
-Reveley held that office 1829-1838, being responsible for all public works, including the Round House (1831), the first Court House on Arthur Head, and the Whalers Tunnel (1838) underneath it.
+Reveley held that office 1829-1838, being responsible for all public works, which included designing the Round House (1831), the first Court House on Arthur Head, and the Whalers Tunnel (1838) underneath it.
 He also built and ran Perth's first mill.

 He was a friend of poet Percy Bysshe Shelley whom he saved from drowning in the Arno in 1821.

 Oldham, Ray, bio in the ADB.